 1. Do not pre-wet the paper.
 In this work you will start on dry paper.

-2. Prepare colours in the deep mixing wells of your palette.
-Make sure your mixes have more water than pigment, I think of this mix as the consistency of a cup of tea.
+2. Prepare colors in the deep mixing wells of your palette.
+Make sure your mixes have more water than pigment; I think of this mix as the consistency of a cup of tea.
 Set up wells of 6 basic mixes; Cobalt Blue with a little Winsor Blue, Cerulean Blue, Burnt Sienna, Raw Sienna, Cobalt Violet, and Cadmium Orange.

 3. I have used a large (size 5) squirrel mop brush for the first wash.
 These brushes are ideal when you start on dry paper; they hold a lot of pigment and water and do allow fine work for edges or going round parts of the paper.

-4. The sky needs to reflect the heat of the day and for this reason I have used warmer colours near the horizon.
+4. The sky needs to reflect the heat of the day, and for this reason I have used warmer colors near the horizon.
 Use your blue mix at the top and as you near the horizon, add a little Cadmium Orange.
 Let the mixes run, and avoid any hard edges.

-5. Whilst the sky is wet, use a tissue to lighten some parts where clouds may be.
-As you can see from my wash, I got a ‘cauliflower’ in the sky.
-If this happens don’t do anything to try to get rid of it in this step at all, we will deal with it later if it needs attention.
+5. While the sky is wet, use a tissue to lighten some parts where clouds may be.
+As you can see from my wash, I got a “cauliflower” in the sky.
+If this happens, don’t do anything to try to get rid of it right now.
+We’ll deal with it later if it needs attention.

 6. The distant hills are a mixture of Burnt Sienna and your blue mix.
-Apply the two colours separately and let them mix on the paper, and don’t worry about colours running into other washes.
+Apply the two colors separately and let them mix on the paper, and don’t worry about colors running into other washes.
 Make sure you paint around the light umbrellas and people (the masking fluid will help here).

-7. The Sea is Cerulean Blue.
+7. The sea is Cerulean Blue.
 I painted the Cerulean Blue wash and then added the light strip across the water later using a dry brush.
-Take a dry brush and use it to soak up the wash in a band across the sea.
+Take a dry brush and use it to soak up the wash in a band across the sea for those rippling waves.